r0m4r0m4n/Install-Docker-on-Debian/README.md

+# How to Install-Docker-on-Debian

-# UNINSTALL OLD VERSIONS:
+## UNINSTALL OLD VERSIONS:

-sudo apt-get remove docker docker-engine docker.io containerd runc
+`sudo apt-get remove docker docker-engine docker.io containerd runc`

-# SET UP THE REPOSITORY:
+## SET UP THE REPOSITORY:

 Update the apt package index and install packages to allow apt to use a repository over HTTPS: sudo apt-get update